cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 #### Updating to a new version of Python with pyenv

-Naturally python itself evolves and new versions will become available via pyenv.
+Naturally, python itself evolves and new versions will become available via pyenv.
 To facilitate such a new version you need to first install it into pyenv.
 Let us assume you had an old version of python installed onto the ENV3 environment.
-Than you need to execute the following steps:
+Then you need to execute the following steps:

 ```bash
 $ pyenv deactivate